k78ma/quartz/content/4A/MTE 484/Sampled-Data Control Systems.md

 ---
 Because physical plants are always continuous-time systems, [[Discrete-Time Control Systems|discrete-time control systems]] are in fact NOT digital control systems!

-A sampled-data control systems uses a discrete controller, but is used
+A sampled-data control systems uses a discrete controller, but is used with continuous input/output.

 ![[Discrete-Time Control Systems-20250905135312833.png]]